Funding

 Pupils and students can receive child allowance until the age of 26 depending on the financial situation of the family and regardless of the type of school.

 Health care is free of charge under the general health insurance system.
-Health insurance for pupils and students is paid by the state till the age of 26.
+The state pays health insurance for pupils and students up to the age of 26.

 See detail in Financial support for learners' families in early childhood and school education.